SwannJulien/SwannJulien/README.md

 👨‍💻 Fullstack developper based in Malaga, Spain

-🚀 Working as Developer Analyst in the Banking industry
+🚀 Working as a Developer Analyst in the Banking industry

 💻 **Tech stack I use in a daily basis**
 1. Java